intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 another party is prepared to receive it, it might be assumed that the receiving party is being tolerant of unexpected inputs.

+A well-designed extensibility mechanism establishes clear rules for the handling of things like new messages or parameters.
+If an extension mechanism is designed and implemented correctly, the user of a new protocol feature can confidently predict the effect that feature will have on existing implementations.

 Relying on implementations consistently applying the robustness principle is not a good strategy for extensibility.
-Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the TLS case study in Appendix A.3 of {{?EXT}}.
+Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the case study in Appendix A.3 of {{?EXT}}.

-While it is difficult to anticipate every potential way in which a protocol might need to be extended, a well-designed extensibility mechanism establishes clear rules for the handling of things like new messages or parameters.
-If an extension mechanism is designed and implemented correctly, the user of a new protocol feature can confidently predict the effect that feature will have on existing implementations.

 A protocol could be designed to permit a narrow set of valid inputs, or it could allow a wide range of inputs as a core feature (see for example {{HTML}}).